flashcatcloud/fc-sdk-android/CONTRIBUTING.md

 the new class purpose.

 E.g.:
- - A custom assertion class for class `Foo` in module `com.datadog.module` will be `com.datadog.module.tests.assertj.FooAssert`
+ - A custom assertion class for class `Foo` in module `cloud.flashcat.module` will be `cloud.flashcat.module.tests.assertj.FooAssert`
-- A custom forgery factory class for class `Foo` in module `com.datadog.module` will be `com.datadog.module.tests.elmyr.FooForgeryFactory`
+- A custom forgery factory class for class `Foo` in module `cloud.flashcat.module` will be `cloud.flashcat.module.tests.elmyr.FooForgeryFactory`

 #### Fields & Test Method parameters